RNA topology remolds electrostatic stabilization of viruses: RESULTS

 The overall dimensionless monomer density profiles $\mathcal{C}(r)=\Psi(r)^2$ as a function $r = |\textbf{r}|$ the distance from the center of the cavity are shown in Fig.~\ref{candu} for a linear polymer with $f_b=0$ and a branched polymer with $f_b=3.0$ of an equal number of segments, $N = 1000$, enclosed in a spherical shell.
-The radius of the capsid is taken to be $b = 12$ in units of the polymer Kuhn length that for our purpose is of the order of 1 nm \cite{Vanderschoot2009}.
-Both types of polymers can adsorb onto the surface and, interestingly, the branched polymer is adsorbed more densely onto the surface than the linear chain.
+The radius of the capsid is taken to be $b = 12$ in units of the polymer Kuhn length that ftor our purpose is of the order of 1 nm \cite{Vanderschoot2009}.
+Both types of polymers can adsorb onto the surface and, interestingly, the branched polymer is adsorbed more strongly onto the surface than the linear chain.

 We also investigated the spatial inhomogeneity in our annealed branched polymer model of RNA.
-In the inset (a) of Fig.~\ref{candu}, we plot the dimensionless density of endpoints $C_e(r)=f_e\Psi(r)$ (solid line) and branches $C_b(r) = \frac{f_b}{6}\Psi^3(r)$ (dashed lines), obtained from Eq.~\eqref{NeNb}.
-The inset (b) of Fig.~\ref{candu} illustrators the fractions of end points $C_e/C$ (solid line) and fraction of branches $C_b/C$ (dashed lines) as a function of the distance from the center of the capsid.
+In Fig.~\ref{candu} (a), we plot the dimensionless density of endpoints $C_e(r)=f_e\Psi(r)$ (solid line) and branches $C_b(r) = \frac{f_b}{6}\Psi^3(r)$ (dashed lines), obtained from Eq.~\eqref{NeNb}.
+Figure~\ref{candu} (b) illustrates the fractions of end points $C_e/C$ (solid line) and fraction of branches $C_b/C$ (dashed lines) as a function of the distance from the center of the capsid.
 We observe that most branching takes place within a two Debye length layer, thus very near the capsid wall where the concentration of segments is high and the local gradient in density is the largest.
 This is straightforward to understand as branching increases the local density allowing more segments to interact with the wall.
 Figure \ref{candu} also shows that end points are dominantly distributed over the capsid interior.
 Thus branching can affect not only the segment distribution but also the structure of the adsorbed layer making both quite non-uniform.

+If we insert the parameter $f_e$ and fields $\Psi$ and $\Phi$ numerically obtained from Eqs.~\eqref{euler}, Eq.~\eqref{branch_constraint}, and Eq.~\eqref{constraint} into Eq.~\eqref{free_energy}, we can calculate the free energy of the chain-capsid complex, $F$.
+To obtain the encapsulation free energy using Eq.~\ref{free_energy}, we need to find the free energy difference between the chain-capsid complex and a free chain in solution and a positively charged capsid.
+The free energy of the free self-interacting chains (both linear and branched) is negligible under the stated conditions and is ignored.
+The capsid self-energy resulting from electrostatic interaction is calculated solving the system in the limit as $N \to 0$.
+Obviously, the capsid self-energy does not depend on the genome topology, but is not negligible and is explicitly subtracted.
+Here, we emphasize that since capsid proteins spontaneously self-assemble in the absence of genome in different kind of viruses, we only focused on the free energy of complexation of chain-capsid interaction.